Treatment for molluscum contagiosum (MC) isn't routinely recommended because most cases clear up on their own in around 6 to 18 months.

 Curettage removes spots by scraping them off with a thin, metal, spoon-like instrument called a curette.
 As with diathermy, you may have a local anaesthetic before having this type of treatment.

 Pulsed-dye laser treatment uses expensive equipment and its availability on the NHS is limited.
-Therefore, you will probably have to pay privately for the treatment, which can be expensive.
+You'll probably have to pay privately for the treatment, which can be expensive.